Los Angeles Sexual Harassment FAQ: Your Rights And Legal Options

 Despite numerous state and federal laws against it, sexual harassment continues to be pervasive in workplaces in the Los Angeles Metro area and across California.
-If you’ve been harassed, you’re not alone, and you don’t have to tolerate it.
+If you have been harassed, you are not alone, and you do not have to tolerate it.

-On this page, we’ve answered some questions you may have about sexual harassment and your rights.
+On this page, we have answered some questions you may have about sexual harassment and your rights.
 After reading, you can contact our experienced attorneys at Makarem & Associates to discuss your legal options during a free initial consultation.

 Sexual harassment in the workplace falls into two basic categories.
 The first is quid pro quo harassment, which is when someone in a position of authority requests or demands sexual favors in exchange for a work-related benefit or to prevent a negative employment action.